urschrei/pyzotero/doc/index.rst

       Check whether items to be created on the server contain only valid keys.
 This method first creates a set of valid keys by calling :py:meth:`item_fields()`, then compares the user-created dicts to it.
 If any keys in the user-created dicts are unknown, a ``InvalidItemFields`` exception is raised, detailing the invalid fields.

+      ``deleted`` is a valid key: the API returns it on trashed objects, and accepts it on write.

       :param list items: one or more dicts containing item data
       :rtype: List.
 Each list item is a valid dict containing item data.